LLNL/ExaCA/examples/README.md

 | Heat transport data mesh size | N | Resolution of temperature data provided, in microns (if argument not provided, assumed to be equal to CA cell size)
 | Path to temperature file(s) | N | Location of temperature data (if not provided, assumed to be located in examples/Temperatures)

-### Additional optional inputs for all problem types regarding printing intermediate data, for debugging or visualization
+### Additional optional inputs for all problem types
+These values govern the printing intermediate data, for debugging or visualization, either following initialization or at specified increments during simulation

 |Input                       | Details |
 |----------------------------|---------|
 | Debug check (reduced)  | (Y or N) Print data for main Kokkos views (CellType, LayerID, CritTimeStep) following initialization for debug check